kverbeeck/IoT_House_v2/README.md

 1) Start by building the project following the schematics, You can also have a look at the Photos and screenshots (BLYNK app) in this repository and the demonstration video >> https://www.youtube.com/watch?v=XRs4ygz1CqU
+2) Follow the instructions to set up BLYNK here >> https://blynk.io/en/getting-started , however i recommend setting up your own BLYNK server on a Raspberry Pi 4B, when using the CLOUD based server, there are limitations on how many widgets you will be able to use.
+Follow these instructions >> https://github.com/blynkkk/blynk-server
-2) Open you Arduino IDE >> https://www.arduino.cc/en/software and first install the necessary board managers (ESP32) if not yet installed, follow the instructions on this page if Windows >> https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/  and this page if MacOS or Linux  https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-mac-and-linux-instructions/
+3) Open you Arduino IDE >> https://www.arduino.cc/en/software and first install the necessary board managers (ESP32) if not yet installed, follow the instructions on this page if Windows >> https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/  and this page if MacOS or Linux  https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-mac-and-linux-instructions/
-3) Install following libraries from following links.
+4) Install following libraries from following links.
 In github, click on the Green "Code" button and then "Download zip".
 No need to unzip the file
 You can then install these like follows >> In Arduino IDE, go to Sketch > Include Library > Add .
 ZIP library and select the library you’ve just downloaded.
 Wire.h >> https://github.com/espressif/arduino-esp32 (This is a package af several neede libraries) Adafruit_Sensor.h >> https://github.com/adafruit/Adafruit_Sensor